 Hyperoptic broadband deals come in a range of prices, depending on the package you want and how fast you want your internet to be.
 If you’re happy with the basic package (most users should be satisfied with Hyperoptic’s basic package), then you can save a lot of money with Hyperoptic compared to other providers.

 The entry-level Hyperoptic broadband-only deals start at just £22 a month, a price that’s unlikely to be beaten elsewhere for a similar service.
 If you want to upgrade to superfast broadband its just £28 a month, and the ultrafast package costs £38 a month.

 But to benefit from the market-leading gigabit speeds, you will have to stump up £45 a month.
 This may sound pricey, but in terms of broadband speeds alone, it’s definitely good value for money.

 And for just an extra £2 a month you could get line rental included too, and this applies to every package.

 Most of Hyperoptic’s broadband deals last for an initial 12 months.
 However, after this 12-month period the prices rise by over £10 a month on all packages except for the basic 50Mbps broadband deal.
 This is something that has often been complained about by customers, who sometimes say this automatic price hike was not made clear to them.

 The exception to the 12-month contracts are the monthly rolling deals that Hyperoptic offers.
 These are slightly more expensive per month than the 12-month contracts, but they require no commitment so are great for people living in short-term accommodation, such as students and travellers.

-It’s also worth mentioning that while Hyperoptic offers free installation and routers on all its deals, they all come with a one-off £29 activation fee.
+While Hyperoptic offers free installation and routers on all its deals, they all come with a one-off £29 activation fee.

 However, the firm is working hard on expanding its operations to more and more cities up and down the country, hoping to be available to around 2 million premises by the end of 2021, and up to 5 million by 2025.